Prednisolone: Adverse effects

-Withdrawal from prednisolone after long-term or high-dose use can lead to adrenal insufficiency.
+Discontinuing prednisolone after long-term or high-dose use can lead to adrenal insufficiency.

 Pregnancy and breastfeeding

-Although there are no major human studies of prednisolone use in pregnant women, studies in several animals show that it may cause birth defects including increase cleft palate.
+Although there are no major human studies of prednisolone use in pregnant women, studies in several animals show that it may cause birth defects including increased likelihood of cleft palate.

-Prednisolone is found in breast milk of mothers taking prednisolone.
+Prednisolone is found in the breast milk of mothers taking prednisolone.

 Local adverse effects in the eye

-When used topically on the eye, the following are potential side-effects:
+When used topically on the eye, the following are potential side effects: